Consult the Herbal Chemist - Acne Rescue Au Natural Part 3

 DON'T just get any old "aloe gel" product from your local drugstore.
 Most commercial aloe gels are a faked mixture of aloe's polysaccharide components and not even from the actual plant.
 They're full of synthetic carbomers, colorants, and preservatives.
 That is a tragic representation of real aloe juice.
 To assure you're getting the real thing stick to certified organic aloe.
 The certification assures traceability back to the field.
 There's so much organic aloe being grown as well that there is no reason a company shouldn't be using it except to cut costs and potentially shortchange you in the bargain.

-2. Organic Jojoba Oil (with or without a little essential oil)For a simple, affordable moisturizer try Organic Jojoba Oil, and add 3 drops of your choice of essential oil per each oz for added benefit.
+If you don't have or don't want to invest the dollars in a higher end treatment the best advice is to get a nice hefty aloe plant.
+Break off a leaf and squeeze every time you want to soothe.
+Voila!
+On-demand juice that will leave your face perfectly moist and nourished every time.
+I have 3 aloe plants for just such purposes.2.
+Organic Jojoba Oil (with or without a little essential oil)For a simple, affordable moisturizer try Organic Jojoba Oil, and add 3 drops of your choice of essential oil per each oz for added benefit.
 Organic Jojoba isn't actually a triglyceride oil, it's a liquid wax.
 It is highly absorbent and similar to skin's sebum structure, making it perfectly compatible with skin.
 The addition of essential oil discourages bacterial growth.
 It's readily available through your local health food store or many online beauty resources and very shelf stable, meaning it won't go rancid quickly.
 Using a small amount of jojoba can condition your skin and help manage sebum production.

 3. Lightweight, Balancing MoisturizersInstead of Oil-free try a lightweight moisturizer that contains small amounts of absorbent, nutrient-rich, plant oils.
 Oils like argan, pumpkin seed, fruit seed oils like grapeseed, blueberry, red raspberry, and cranberry, and exotic lightweight oils like perilla seed oil pack antioxidants, sterols, and vitamins as well as absorbancy.
 A small amount won't overdo you.